“I must not fear.

 – Frank Herbert

-We take our freedom for granted so often, don’t we?
+m for granted so often, don’t we?
 We can go where we want when we want to, say how we feel, do what we love to do.
 We know this, and yet surround ourselves with barriers, with reasons not to take the step out into the unknown.

 We don’t follow our bliss, because although the idea of adventure is exciting, actually taking the chance is terrifying.
 Living your life gripped by fear of the unknown is no way to live, but how do you make the transition?